jono-morris/code-challenge-task-manage/README.md

 ## Pre-requisites
-1. Java needs to be installed on the system and environment variable JAVA_HOME should be set correctly to the JDK path.
+1. Java 8 needs to be installed on the system and environment variable JAVA_HOME should be set correctly to the JDK path.
    Check by running below command in command prompt
    `java -version`

 2. Maven needs to be installed on the system.
    Check by running below command in command prompt
    `mvn -v`

-## Run the application
-This project uses Jetty as an embedded container to host the web application.
-Goto the base folder of the application and execute the following command to launch the application.
-`mvn jetty:run`

-The application will be available at [http://localhost:8080](http://localhost:8080)

-You can replace the jetty plugin with something you feel comfortable using as well but make sure we have clear instructions to run your application.